donaldRwilliams/mean_variance/README.md

 source_url(ur)
 ```

-You can estimate the following models, or assuming the entire working directory was downloaded, you can skip ahead and load the fitted objects.
+Estimate the following models.
 Note that two are mixed effects models, and are used for model comparison.

 ``` r
 # melsm: mixed effects location scale model